-The MSBS program takes a minimum of one year of full-time enrollment for the non-thesis option and a minimum of two years for the thesis option to complete.
-The program requires a total number of 30 credit hours (beyond the bachelor's degree) for graduation for the non-thesis option and 34 credit hours (beyond the bachelor's degree) for graduation for the thesis option.
-Out of these credit hours, a minimum of 22 credit hours must be graduate-level courses.
-The remaining 8 credit hours for the non-thesis option or 12 credit hours for the thesis option constitute a project or thesis research, respectively.
+The MSBS program takes a minimum of two years to complete.
+The program requires a total number of 34 credit hours (beyond the bachelor's degree) for graduation.
+Out of research thesis (Please see the table these credit hours, a minimum of 22 credit hours must be graduate-level courses.
+The to undergo Laboratory Rotations prior to remaining 12 credit hours constitute thesis research.

-Students who choose the thesis option are expected to select a supervisor by the end of the first semester (following laboratory rotations) and develop a research project.
+Students are expected to select a supervisor by the end of the first semester (following laboratory rotations) and develop a research project.
 Focusing on a specific area of biomedical sciences will facilitate formal laboratory training.
-Students who choose the nonthesis option are expected to choose an advisor by the end of the first semester to help them develop their projects, which could be a comprehensive review or analyzing secondary data related to a specific topic in a given area of biomedical sciences.
-The Program Steering Committee will aid MSBS students to identify and appoint an academic advisor for each non-thesis student in their first semester in the program or a thesis supervisor following the laboratory rotations.
+The Program Steering Committee will aid MSBS students to identify a thesis supervisor following the laboratory rotations.